intelligence38000/android-docs/src/pages/maps/overview/styling-map.md

 A `Style` object must be created and given to the map for the map to appear properly.
 Create a `Style` by using a:

-- default Mapbox style URL via the `Style` class
+- default Mapbox style found in the `Style` class constants
 - custom map style URL from a Mapbox account
-- JSON string
+- raw style JSON string or referenced style JSON via `asset://` or `path://`

 If the style fails to load or an invalid style URL is set, the map view will become blank.
 An error message will be logged in the Android logcat and the `MapView.OnDidFailLoadingMapListener` callback will be triggered.